topeerz/PrintWBXML/README.md

 Note: this is xcode/appcode osx only project.

 Installation:

-1. Instal chisel
+1. brew install chisel
 2. Create .lldbinit with content command script import /usr/local/opt/chisel/libexec/fblldb.py script fblldb.loadCommandsInDirectory('/Users/user/topeerz/.lldb')
-3. Clone this archive to latter directory
+3. Clone this archive to latter directory (note this is to be updated)
 4. Run xcode and have fun.
 Don't forget about using logging breakpoints.

 Syntax: